cs0320-f25/server-gearup/README.md

 1. src/server.ts: Build and run the server, investigate the code, and try out some get requests
 2. src/agify/tests/fetchAgeServices.test.ts: Take a look at how we validate the respoonse in the second test
 3. src/agify/agifyHandler.ts: Change "/agify" to something else and investigate the result
+4. src/agify/personType.ts: Make the Zod schema defensive
-4. tests/server.test.ts: Fix the Playwright tests
+5. tests/server.test.ts: Fix the Playwright tests